Share

 The Open–Close Model

-A conscious system operates in two fundamental modes: Open and Close.
+A conscious system operates in two fundamental modes: Open or Close.

 In Close mode, the system assumes threat.
 Attention narrows.
 Resources are conserved.
 Parts of the system wall off from one another to prevent further damage.
-This is fear.
+This always looks like fear.

 Like a system entering safe mode, the goal is survival, not growth.